Lucs-26/hackathon-sapienza/README.md

-# Hackathon Sapienza — Machine Unlearning
+# Dream TIM — Machine Unlearning

 PyTorch MLP for multi-label classification with **machine unlearning**: given a pre-trained model and a `forget_data.csv` subset, remove that subset's influence while preserving accuracy.